nikulpatel3141/KindleClipRS/README.md

 Split your Kindle Highlights, Notes and Bookmarks to plain text files.

-There are [many](https://github.com/topics/kindle-clippings) existing solutions for this, though none of the ones I've seen easily let you [change the output formatting](#clipping-formatting)..
+There are [many](https://github.com/topics/kindle-clippings) existing solutions for this, though none of the ones I've seen easily let you [change the output formatting](#clipping-formatting).

 ![Rust](https://img.shields.io/badge/Rust-000000?style=for-the-badge&logo=rust&logoColor=white)